What we know is a drop, what we don’t know is an ocean.

-In this post, I’m writing a write-up for machine Spectra from Hack The Box.
-Hack The Box is an online platform to train your ethical hacking skills and penetration testing skills.
+In this post, I’m writing a write-up for the machine Spectra from Hack The Box.
+Hack The Box is an online platform to train your ethical hacking skills and penetration testing skills

-Spectra is an ‘Easy’ rated box.
-Grabbing and submitting the user.txt flag, your points will be raised by 10, and submitting the root flag your points will be raised by 15.
+Spectra is a ‘Easy’ rated box.
+Grabbing and submitting the user.txt flag, your points will be raised by 10 and submitting the root flag you points will be raised by 20.

 After the initial port scan, we can reveal that this machine is running a website, after checking the website we can learn that this website uses WordPress.
 This WordPress website is not properly secure configured, through reading the config files we can find a username and password to access the back-end.
 After getting a reverse shell as www-data through a malicious plugin, we have our foothold.